allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - IInviteManager - A manager for managing invites in both a guild or a guild channel.
  - IMemberManager - The manager that manages and perform actions upon a member.
  - IRoleManager - A manager that manages a role in the guild.
+ - IWebhookManager - A manager for modifying, executing and deleting webhooks.
  - ISelfManager - A manager that manages self user.

 ### Builders